DDHarry/OCaml_Quick_guide_and_Training/README.md

 ### 3.3 OCaml data structures

 **Tuples**
 An ordered collection of values of different types, joined by commas. __Pattern matching__ helps extracting any of these values.
-These twi tuples are equivalent.
+These twi tuples are equivalent (parentheses are not mandatory) :
 ```ocaml
 let a_tuple = (1, "two", 3.) ;;

 let another_tuple = 1,"two",3. ;;
 ```